 - how will you raise startup funds (for example, through crowdfunding, banks, venture capital firms).

-The budget for app development – In other words, what are the costs involved in the development of the app and the budget allocated for it.
+The budget for app development<span style=”font-weight: 400;”> – In other words, what are the costs involved in the development of the app and the budget allocated for it.
 Think about the platforms your app will be launched on and the submission fees and processes included.

 Submission fees – If you want to submit an app to the iTunes Store, for example, you will need to sign up for a developer account first.
-Each platform has their own submission fees and additional benefits included in their program.
+Each platform has its own submission fees and additional benefits included in its program.